Why it’s important to create a values-based workplace culture

 You might even want to consider appointing a values ambassador or a values champion internally to help provide values-related coaching to different stakeholders and to wave the values flag to ensure that the culture blueprint you put so much effort into creating doesn’t start collecting dust on a shelf or end up in a filing cabinet drawer somewhere in the office.

-Remember hellomonday provides coaching and support to leaders at all levels; prioritising development initiatives that result in long-term sustained learning and change; and reinforcing habits through curated learning and impactful coaching.
+Remember, Hellomonday provides coaching and support to leaders at all levels; prioritising development initiatives that result in long-term sustained learning and change; and reinforcing habits through curated learning and impactful coaching.